 In regards to the metrical pattern, every line contains seven syllables, except for line four.
-Generally poetry is written with pairs of syllables, known as metrical feet.
-When this does not occur, and the lines end up with odd numbers, specially consistency so, it is in an effort to keep the reader unbalanced, or on the edge of their seat.
-The lines often feels that there is something unresolved by the time one reaches the end of a line, even if there is end stop punctuation.
+Generally, poetry is written with pairs of syllables, known as metrical feet.
+When this does not occur, and the lines end up with odd numbers, especially consistency so, it is in an effort to keep the reader unbalanced, or on the edge of their seat.
+The lines often feel that there is something unresolved by the time one reaches the end of a line, even if there is end-stop punctuation.

 Sensory Images in The Best Thing in the World